Cassper Nyovest: Early life

 Refiloe Maele Phoolo was born on 16 December 1990 in Mafikeng, a borough of North West, to Muzuki and Letsebela Phoolo.
-Nyovest has a sister Tsholofelo Phoolo, and his late brother, Khotso Phoolo who passed on in 2003.
-He attended the Sol Plaatjie Secondary School where he was an athlete and partook in various sports.
-Nyovest started rapping at the age of 12.
-In 2006, he failed his Grade 10 exams which led him moving to his grandmother's house in Potchefstroom.
-Therefore, in 2007, he decided to drop out of high school at the age of 16.
+Nyovest has a sister named Tsholofelo Phoolo; their late brother, Khotso Phoolo, passed on in 2003.
+Nyovest attended Sol Plaatjie Secondary School where he was an athlete, playing several sports, and he started rapping at the age of 12.
+In 2006, Nyovest failed his Grade 10 exams; this led to him moving to his grandmother's house in Potchefstroom.
+After this, in 2007, he decided to formally drop out of high school at the age of 16.

-In 2008, Nyovest relocated to Johannesburg to pursue a career in music as a rapper and producer, after telling his parents he would rather chase his dream, which he believed would work out, rather than playing it safe and regretting it his whole life.
+In 2008, Nyovest relocated to Johannesburg, to pursue a career in music as a rapper and producer.
+He made the move after telling his parents that he would rather pursue his dreams—which he felt were within his reach—rather than playing it “safe” and “regretting it” his whole life.

 Musical career

 2004–2014: Beginnings and Tsholofelo

-In 2004, Nyovest formed a hip hop group Childhood Gangsta with his friends while he was 13.
-He then left to join his following group, Slow Motion which had eight members including record producer, Aashish Gangaram of Ganja Beatz.
-After dropping out of school, Nyovest signed with motswako record label Impact Sounds, which also signed artists including Tuks Senganga and Morafe in 2006, but the relationship between Nyovest and Impact Sounds soured because of creative differences.
-In 2008, both parties separated making Nyovest an independent artist at the time.
+In 2004, aged just 13, Nyovest formed a hip hop group called Childhood Gangsta with his friends.
+He then left to join his next group, Slow Motion, which had eight members, including record producer Aashish Gangaram of Ganja Beatz.
+At age 16, and after dropping out of school, Nyovest signed with motswako record label Impact Sounds, which also signed artists like Tuks Senganga and Morafe (in 2006); the relationship between Nyovest and Impact Sounds eventually soured because of creative differences.
+In 2008, both parties separated, with Nyovest becoming an independent artist.

 Nyovest moved back home, and created his own record label.
-Before establishing his label, Nyovest was discovered by late rapper Hip Hop Pantsula while performing, and he featured Nyovest on his song "Wamo Tseba Mtho".
+Before establishing his label, he was discovered by late rapper Hip Hop Pantsula while performing, who featured Nyovest on his song "Wamo Tseba Mtho".

-Nyovest released his debut single, "Gusheshe", featuring Okmalumkoolkat, in 2013, and in 2014 then established his record label, Family Tree Records.
-His second single, "Doc Shebeleza", was released that year, named for kwaito artist Doc Shebeleza.
-The song received positive reviews from the public and was praised by notable acts including singer Yvonne Chaka Chaka.
+Nyovest released his debut single, "Gusheshe" (featuring Okmalumkoolkat), in 2013 and, in 2014, established his record label named Family Tree Records.
+His second single, "Doc Shebeleza", was released the same year, and named after kwaito artist Doc Shebeleza.
+The song received positive reviews from the public, and was praised by notable acts, such as singer Yvonne Chaka Chaka.

-On 18 July 2014, Nyovest released his debut album Tsholofelo named after his sister.
-The album was an outstanding success, peaking number 1 on the iTunes SA album chart for 2 consecutive months (July and August).
-In October 2014, Nyovest was ranked no. 1 on the MTV Base show, The Hottest MC in Africa, and was ranked no. 2 on MTV SA's Hottest MCs that same year.
+On 18 July 2014, Nyovest released his debut album Tsholofelo, named after his sister.
+The album was an outstanding success, peaking at #1 on the iTunes SA (South African) albums chart for two consecutive months (July and August 2014).
+In October 2014, Nyovest was ranked as the top artist on the MTV Base show The Hottest MC in Africa, and was ranked no. 2 on “MTV SA's Hottest MCs” that same year.